 What To Serve With Pancake Battered Fried Fish

-Besides the best Kraft tartar sauce copycat recipe, this recipe is oh so good and deserves a side dish that is equally delicious.
+Besides the best Kraft tartar sauce copycat recipe, this recipe is oh so good it deserves a side dish that is equally delicious.
 Check out this list of sides that are so good, they will blow you to the moon and back!
 Now, that link is actually for fish stick pairing but it's got so many great recipes in it, that I just couldn't help but use it since I use it for myself.

 Pancake Battered Fried Fish and More